ben-marino/sociallyfed-ai-workflow/docs/ARCHITECTURE.md

 1. **SociallyFed Application Architecture** - The personal development app being built
 2. **Development Workflow Architecture** - The multi-AI system building it

-Understanding both provides complete context for this repository.
+Understanding both provides a complete context for this repository.
 The meta-relationship between them - using AI to build an AI-powered application - demonstrates the sophistication of modern software development.

 ---